Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-06.md

 <!-- > -->

-Take a look at the distribution code in bundle.js.
+Take a look at the distribution code in `bundle.js`.
 What happened?
 The code here has been minified and uglified.
 Check the file size.
 For me it was 5k.

+The code here is not human reable.
+Take a look at it.

 <!-- .slide: data-background="#087CB8" -->
 # BREAK